✔ No account fees or minimums ✔ Up to 4.20% APY

 If your job and life situation permits, you could look for a less pricey neighborhood nearby or something more affordable that is within commuting distance of your work.
 If that doesn’t help make ends meet, it might be wise to consider relocation to another state where the rents are cheaper.

 Unfortunately, relocating can be expensive.
 It can be difficult to tabulate how much money you’d need to move.
-Resettling in another state may involve the cost of typical moving expenses and supplies, getting a new license and vehicle registration, and typical costs.
+Resettling in another state may involve the cost of typical moving expenses and supplies, getting a new license and vehicle registration, and other costs.

 2. Living in a Recreational Vehicle (RV)